bexelbie/bexelbie.github.io/talks/fosdem/2019/cfp.md

 classes: wide
 ---

+Note: My "playbook" of specific contacts, etc. is not public, but I can share the concepts if there is interest.
+Just contact me.

+Note To Self: If anyone asks, you keep the playbook with your secret notes :).

-FOSDEM 2018 - Distributions Devroom Call for Participation
+FOSDEM 2019 - Distributions Devroom Call for Participation

-The Distributions devroom will take place Sunday 4 February 2018 at FOSDEM, in Brussels, Belgium at the Université Libre de Bruxelles.
+The Distributions devroom will take place Sunday 3 February 2019 at FOSDEM, in Brussels, Belgium at the Université Libre de Bruxelles.

-For this year's distributions devroom, we want to focus on the ways that distribution technologies can be leveraged to allow for easier creation of a multi-verse of artifacts from single source trees.
-We also want to continue to highlight the huge efforts being made in shared environments around Build/Test/Release cycles.
+As more and more workloads are being considered for containerization in the future and are finally landing in virtualized environments today, distributions remain a critical success factor and are more important than ever.
+Containers, like virtual machines, are not magical and rely on piles of software being assembled in a way that is repeatable, reliable, and functional.
+This is at the very heart of the problem that distributions have always solved.

+Each distribution is responsible for building, testing, and releasing software as well as managing the lifecycle of each application in the collection.
+Additionally, distributions do very important work in ensuring that various versions of upstream software work well together and can co-exist.
+Distributions are also, often responsible, for "de-vendoring" upstream software so that security fixes can be applied more quickly.

 We welcome submissions targeted at contributors interested in issues unique to distributions, especially in the following topics:

+# Topics and Areas of Focus

+## Focus Areas

+- The ways that distribution technologies can be leveraged to allow for easier creation of a multi-verse of artifacts from single source trees.
+This includes the increasing move toward self-contained applications and providing multiple non-parallel installed versions of software.

+- Efforts being made in shared environments around Build/Test/Release cycles.

+- Topics related to the delivery problem as it impacts updates in terms of both size and rollback/reliability are expected to be featured.

+## Additional Topic Ideas

 - Distribution and Community collaborations, eg: how does code flow from developers to end users across communities, ensuring trust and code